Click here to listen to a reading of this blog:

 Medication For Life

-The main recurring reason bouncing around the internet is that because it is well known that if you have hypothyroidism, that you’ll be taking the medication for it for life, and that it’s also well recognised that people often develop many other conditions when they have hypothyroidism, the free prescriptions help with this burden.
+The main recurring reason I found bouncing around the internet is that because it is well-recognised that if you have hypothyroidism, you’ll be taking thyroid medication for life, and that it’s also well-recognised that people often develop many other conditions when they have hypothyroidism, the free prescriptions help with this burden.

-It says here: “As now, exemption should be for the person rather than restricted to the treatment of the condition for which he/she is exempt Currently, patients who are exempt from prescriptions on medical grounds, receive all of their prescriptions free and not just the drugs that relate to the condition for which they are exempt.
+It says in the document ‘Prescription Charges Review Implementing Exemption from Prescription Charges for People with Long Term Conditions’: “As now, exemption should be for the person rather than restricted to the treatment of the condition for which he/she is exempt Currently, patients who are exempt from prescriptions on medical grounds, receive all of their prescriptions free and not just the drugs that relate to the condition for which they are exempt.
 This is often regarded as unfair.
 However, it is frequently difficult to determine whether the patient’s current need for treatment is related or not to the index condition, or might exacerbate it.
 In the interests of practicality, exemption from charges on medical grounds should continue to relate to the person rather than the condition.”

 But take for instance all the extra conditions/symptoms I developed while on the wrong medication for my hypothyroidism:

 - Anxiety and Depression

 - Chronic Fatigue Syndrome

 - Debilitating Hormonal Migraines